iotaledger/streams/README.md

 }
 ```

-For a more comprehensive example of using the MAM Channel Application can be found [here](iota-mam-app-channel/examples/basic_scenario.rs).
+For a more comprehensive example of using the Streams Channel Application can be found [here](iota-streams-app-channel/examples/basic_scenario.rs).

 ## API reference